mtrupiano1/knnwtsim/README.md

 ### KNN Forecasting

-K Nearest Neighbors forecasting is implemented in this package through the function `knn.forecast`.
+K nearest neighbors forecasting is implemented in this package through the function `knn.forecast`.
 Using a provided similarity matrix, which is not required to be calculated using `S_w` specifically, the function will perform K Nearest Neighbors regression on each point in a specified